From the Lead Snow Ranger

 - The greatest difference between the MWAC and other avalanche centers in the west is our responsibility as the lead agency for Search and Rescue.
 On December 1st of each year the Forest Service takes over responsibility from the State of New Hampshire for all incidents in the Cutler River Drainage on the east side of Mt.
 Washington which includes our entire avalanche forecast area.

 For all of the Snow Rangers we never could have imagined being in an avalanche forecaster/rescuer role for a federal agency, but in hindsight it all makes sense.
 Love of the natural world, outdoor pursuits, and helping people have, one by one, sent us down the path of public service.
 Doing work we enjoy and making a positive difference for tens of thousands of people each season keeps us motivated.
 Succeeding as a Snow Ranger for the Mount Washington Avalanche Center takes more than technical skills, it takes a true concern and compassion for the visiting public.
-It accentuates the Forest Service mission of “Serving people and caring for the land”.
+It accentuates the Forest Service mission of “Caring for the land and serving people”.

 Nationally, the role of Snow Rangers has changed dramatically over the years, from field going forecasters and avalanche control specialists to administrating permits for ski areas on public lands.
 Retired USFS Snow Rangers visiting from Jackson Hole and Little Cottonwood Canyon have commented that we have a unique and special program that incorporates tradition and technology.
 We have kept important aspects of our tradition to provide the best service to our unique concentrated high visitor use.

 The Mount Washington Avalanche Center’s focus on field contacts with climbers, skiers, hikers, and riders to pass along recommendations and safety information is the core of our daily program.
 We believe these interactions are the best way to connect visitors with the land while making them aware of the multiple hazards they may encounter.
 Our ability to improve and meet varying demands is directly related to your questions, feedback, and suggestions over the years.
 Ultimately we are here for you, so always feel comfortable approaching us and asking any questions you may have.
-Please come back to frequently to get the latest safety information and we look forward to seeing you in the mountains!Christopher Joosen, Lead Snow Ranger
+Please come back to frequently to get the latest mountain hazards and snow stability information.
+We look forward to seeing you in the mountains!Frank Carus, Lead Snow Ranger

 Mount Washington Avalanche Center – How we generate our forecasts

 Our days regularly begin at home in the pre-dawn hours, analyzing weather reports and forecasts.
-We’ll take this info with us to Pinkham Notch for a 6:30 am forecasters meeting.
-We’ll talk about what is going on, and update each other if we’re coming back in after a couple days off, then head up the mountain as soon as we can.
+We’ll take this info with us to Pinkham Notch for a forecasters meeting at 6:30am.
+We’ll talk about the snowpack and weather forecast, and update each other if we’re coming back in after a couple days off, then head up the mountain as soon as we can.

 The next stop is Tuckerman Ravine.
 Here we look for the same types of things we looked for in Huntington.
 We also maintain a snow study plot at Hermit Lake where we measure the snow depth, snow density, crystal types, temperature, etc. All of our snow and weather data is observed and recorded in accordance with the Snow Weather and Avalanche Observational Guidelines for Avalanche Programs in the United States (SWAG).
 Often, there is a difference between the snow and conditions reported at the summit and what is found at our snow plots.
 All of the information we’ve collected throughout the morning, along with recent field observations and a long history of forecasting in the Ravines, gives us a picture of how dangerous the snowpack might be.

-After we post the advisories, we may hike up into the ravines to get our hands into the snow.
-There’s no better data we can collect than a firsthand observation.
-Unfortunately, the conditions don’t allow us to do this every day.
+After we post the advisories, we may hike or ski up into the ravines to get our hands into the snow.
+There’s no better data to collect than firsthand observation.
+Unfortunately, unstable conditions or low visibility don’t allow us to do this every day.
 These observations are significant information for the forecast we’ll put out the following day.

 Schedule of forecasts